websauna/pyramid_notebook/README.rst

     # after his many seconds have elapsed since startup
     pyramid_notebook.kill_timeout = 3600

-    # Port range where IPython Notebook binds localhost for a HTTP/websocket connection.
-    # By default this is TCP/IP ports localhost:40000 - localhost:40010.
-    # In production, you need to proxy these from your front end web server
+    # Websocket proxy launch function.
+    # This is a view function that upgrades the current HTTP request to Websocket (101 upgrade protocol)
+    # and starts the web server websocket proxy loop.
+Currently only uWSGI supported
-    # using websocket proxying (see example below).
+    # (see below).
-    pyramid_notebook.websocket_base = 40000
+    pyramid_notebook.websocket_proxy =

+    # For uWSGI in production
+    # pyramid_notebook.websocket_proxy = pyramid_notebook.uwsgi.serve_websocket

 Notebook context parameters
 ---------------------------

-Opened Notebooks can be context sensitive with the following parameters.
+Notebooks can be opened with context sensitive parameters.
 Some are filled in by the framework, some of those you can set yourself.

 * You pass in your Notebook context parameters when you call ``launch_notebook()``.